Just do the work EVERY day.

 Start with Success

-After your student’s diagnostic evaluation, we have determined a comfortable starting place for your child in our curriculum.
+After your student’s diagnostic evaluation from our math and reading center, we’ll determine a comfortable starting place for your child in our curriculum.
 This initial starting point is meant to not only provide review but also to build confidence and success from the beginning.
 With a solid foundation, your student is ready for all challenges.

 Beyond Grade Level

-Our goal is to enable children to succeed in academics beyond grade level by filling in any holes and gaps in their foundation.
+The primary goal of our reading and math centers, online or in-person, is to enable children to succeed in academics beyond grade level by filling in any holes and gaps in their foundation.
 Your child will learn new concepts at his own pace without any pressure of grades.
 With a strong commitment, your student is assured of achievement.

 Our mission is to provide an affordable, individualized, self-paced, and most of all effective approach to learning that enables children to build confidence through mastery.
+We know what parents are looking for in tutors.
 With our over 30 years of experience in education, we have witnessed that through daily, disciplined effort with the Gideon curriculum, there are no limits in a child’s capacity to learn.

 Do come to class once or twice a week.
-We need to monitor your child’s progression, answer any questions, make sure all corrections are understood, and provide encouragement to you and your family.
+We need to monitor your child’s progression at our in-person or online math and reading centers, answer any questions, make sure all corrections are understood, and provide encouragement to you and your family.
 We are your support system.

 Do the Gideon homework each day.
 Make Gideon a priority before scheduling TV time or other activities.
 Gideon is very much like piano practice.
 Your child’s progress depends on this daily routine.
 Taking days off on a regular basis will hamper advancement.
 The recommended number of pages is clearly marked on the cover for each booklet.
 Be consistent!

 Be involved with the work by listening to oral reading lists or math facts warm-ups.
-If your student is in math, practice oral facts from the math drill booklet’s front inside cover and grade your student’s math drill work each day using the given answer key found in the middle of the booklet.
+If your student is studying math, practice oral facts from the math drill booklet’s front inside cover and grade your student’s math drill work each day using the given answer key found in the middle of the booklet.
 Have him correct any of those mistakes and be sure the right answer is achieved before moving on.
 Young reading students will need your attention while they are learning letter names and sounds or sounding out words.
-You do not need to home grade any other booklets beyond the math drill.
+Whether your student is receiving tutoring in-person or at our online reading and math center, you do not need to home grade any other booklets beyond the math drill.
 All others (reading, grammar, and math word problems) will be graded and corrected at the center.
-Generally, it is your child’s responsibility to complete this work independent of parent involvement in order to build a strong foundation.
+Parents looking for tutors need to know it is generally your child’s responsibility to complete this work independent of parent involvement in order to build a strong foundation.

 Communicate to your child that YOU always are in charge.
 Be ready to encourage your student on those days he may resist completing his work.
 Never allow your child to be disrespectful to you.
 Those bad habits will become difficult to break.
 Remember that Gideon is an investment for his future!

 Communicate any concerns with your instructor.
-We are excited to work with your student!
-Feel free at anytime to call or email questions about your child’s progress.
+To all the parents looking for tutors, we are excited to work with your student!
+Feel free at any time to call or email questions about your child’s progress.